ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 > Image credit to Computer Networking: A Top-down Approach, 7th Edition

-Comparing the seven-layer model with the five-layer one, the presentationa and session layers are added.
-For the former, it's where the encrytion and the decryption take place; for the latter, it serves the functionality of sychronization of vedio and audio content.
+Comparing the seven-layer model with the five-layer one, the presentation and session layers are added.
+For the former, it's where the encryption and the decryption take place; for the latter, it serves the functionality of synchronization of video and audio content.

 #### Name of the packet in different layers